International Travel

 The Amsterdam-departing train runs via Utrecht, Arnhem, Düsseldorf, Cologne and Frankfurt.
 It continues to Nuremberg where the train splits into a Munich-bound section (via Augsburg) and a Vienna-bound section via Linz.

-How to book online: Amsterdam-Vienna tickets can be booked at the NS International site.
-By booking online you avoid any booking fees charged at the international service desks at stations.
+How to book online: Amsterdam-Vienna tickets can be booked at the NS International site or at the Trainline site here

 2. Amsterdam-Vienna by Air